mbStavola/dotfiles/.config/kak/plugins/plug.kak/README.md

 [vim-plug][5] and [use-package][6].
 It helps installing and updating plugins, can run post-update actions, and isolates plugin configuration within itself.

-The release model of **plug.kak** supports one latest stable release of Kakoune, and the development version.
-Default branch is always in sync with latest stable release of Kakoune.
-If you're using Kakoune builds from GitHub repository, please switch to [dev][7] branch.

 ## Installation
 **plug.kak** can be installed anywhere in your system, but to manage itself along with other plugins it requires to be installed in the same place where